EricPascolo/CHECK/README.md

     arch#setting:hostname1,hostname2.../arch2:hostname3,hostname4/

-Is not necessary to specify a name of setting for each architecture, as in the example above for arch2 **CHECK** loads the *default* setting for that architecture.
+It is not necessary to specify a name of setting for each architecture, as in the example above for arch2 **CHECK** loads the *default* setting for that architecture.

 ***